 Acupuncture, in which a trained practitioner inserts very thin needles into certain points on your body, might help ease pain caused by prostate cancer.
 Some people having cancer treatment also find it improves nausea.

 Massage might also help to relieve pain, anxiety, and fatigue.
-But always use a trained oncology massage therapist to reduce your risk of complications.
+But always use a trained oncology massage therapist to lower your chances of getting more health problems.

 Remember that alternative treatments can't take the place of medical treatments for cancer.
 Always let your doctor know when you try a complementary treatment.